Vascular science relates to how blood flows in the body.

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.

 Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientific Training, you could apply for posts up to band 9.
+With experience and further qualifications, including Higher Specialist Scientist Training, you could apply for posts up to band 9.

 Staff will usually work a standard 37.5 hours per week.
 They may work a shift pattern.